Monte Binga

-Monte Binga is the highest mountain in Mozambique and the second-highest mountain in Zimbabwe.
-It is located in the Chimanimani Mountains, on the border between Zimbabwe and Mozambique in the Chimanimani Transfrontier Park in Manica Province.
-Its height is 8004 feet (2440m) above sea level.
+Monte Binga is the highest mountain in Mozambique and the second-highest in Zimbabwe.
+It is located in the Chimanimani Mountains, straddling the border of Zimbabwe and Mozambique in the Chimanimani Transfrontier Park in Manica Province.
+Its lies 8,004 feet (2,440m) above sea level.

 Geology

 The mountain is composed of very hard pale grey precambrian quartzite, which underlies all of the Chimanimani Plateau, giving it a desolate rocky appearance.
 The north–south trending quartzite bedding is upturned near the summit to an angle of about 40 degrees and dips to the east, the foot of the mountain and the Turret Towers range immediately to the south lying on a thrust fault.
 Consequently, the eastern approach is more gradual, while the western face is steep to sheer in places.
 The northern face is cut off by a fault and is sheer near the top, changing to a vertical cliff lower down.
 Approaching from the west, from the Bundi River Valley, there is an ill-defined trail which branches off from the main smugglers trail to Skeleton Pass.